viktorburka/blog/articles/golang-testing-features/test-coverage/README.md

 ok  	_/clothing	0.005s
 ```

-Next, we will use the previoiusly generated file and visualize it with the help of `cover` tool
+Next, we will use the previously generated file and visualize it with the help of `cover` tool

 ```bash
 $ go tool cover -html=coverage.out
 ```

-which will open the detailed html in the browser with our source code highlited with different colors that indicate coverage.
+which will open the detailed html in the browser with our source code highlighted with different colors that indicate coverage.

 <img align="center" src="clothing/coverage.png">

 Here we can see which exact lines are covered by the unit test colored with green.
 But what if we want to have more information in regards how many times some sections highlighted with green were executed?
 We can do that with `-covermode=count` option.
 Btw if a concurrent code is tested, there is `-atomic` option for it but it will add some overhead.
-So let's see what we can get.
+So, let's see what we can get.
 I modified my test to run some particular branches multiple times:

 ```golang
 tests := []testData{